 Using cotton balls is an excellent idea if you have noticed areas of rat urine that you need to clean.
-Simply place these balls over the area where rats have urinated and the vinegar soaks in and cleans it further.
+Place these balls over the area where rats have urinated, and the vinegar soaks in and cleans it further.

 It’s awesome for wood!

 This is even easier!
 Pour a cup full of white vinegar and leave it in an area where you have noticed rat activity.

 The scent will be strong enough to deter rats.
 You can also use dishes scattered in larger areas to make sure it is covered.

 If you are doing this in an area where the scent will disperse quickly (well ventilated, large area), make sure to change these every week.